Get a perfect finish on your cabinets by taking the time to paint them right! Here’s how to paint cabinets using latex paint and a paint sprayer.

 First, prep your cabinets.
 This is actually the most difficult part of the whole process.
 Remember, the cleaner they are, the better your paint will adhere!

 You can also number you cabinets (especially if you have a lot of them!) where the hinges screw in.
 Put a piece of masking tape over the number so you can peel it off at the end and know which door is which!

 Before you paint, if you are going to add hardware to your cabinets and drawers, drill the holes for your hardware and sand down the holes so no wood splinters are sticking up.
-We use a template like this to help us drill the holes.
+We use a template to help us drill the holes.